Relationship to Authorization Protocols

 | What jurisdiction governs? | LCP disputeResolution.jurisdiction |

 No single protocol provides all of this evidence.
-The combination of authorization protocols + LCP + Agreement Identity creates the complete evidentiary foundation that institutional dispute resolution (AAA) requires.
+The combination of consumer-side authorization frameworks plus LCP terms records creates the complete evidentiary foundation that institutional dispute resolution requires.

 MCP as Delivery Mechanism

-An LCP MCP server is the natural delivery mechanism for making legal context discoverable and accessible to every agent in the ecosystem.
+An LCP MCP server is the natural delivery channel for legal context — protocol-independent and reachable by any MCP-compatible agent platform.